flq/flq.github.io/markdown/2021-03-20-named-deps-net5.md

   ?? throw new ArgumentException("No dependency named CoolName");
 ```

-The relevant interface is still easy enough to mock in some test should you wish to do so, and it is also straightforward to find in the code which was an excellent point in Steve's point that one should support in solving looking up dependencies by name.
+The relevant interface is still easy enough to mock in some test should you wish to do so.
+Finally, it is also straightforward to find its usage in the code, which was an excellent point being made in Steve's post.

 [1]: https://stevetalkscode.co.uk/named-dependencies-part-2
 [eric]: https://stackoverflow.com/a/14586368/51428